 A Brief History

 In 2021, I decided it was time to retire the Tribal Stomp name, due to the evolution of the organization, to reflect the changes happening in the broader dance community, and to honor the indigenous communities of Chicago.
-We have re-birthed as Ritual Rhythms Chicago and hope to bring more events back to Chicago as we recover from the pandemic.
-In 2021, we are strictly outdoors, but in 2022 and beyond, the possibilities are endless.
+We have re-birthed as Ritual Rhythms Chicago and brought outdoor events to the community as we eased out of the pandemic.
+Since 2022, we have held our events at various venues, including our original home, Eco Collective, as well as Elastic Arts, and The Insect Asylum in Logan Square.
+We continue to seek new spaces to share our magic, and hope to find a permanent home in 2024.

 Ritual Rhythms Chicago is a community dedicated to creating connections, collaborations and performances among dancers, drummers, and musicians who feel drawn to the universal rhythms of the drum.
 Ever since our earlier incarnation as Tribal Stomp, we have provided a space for people to express themselves, strengthen their bonds with each other, raise the energy of spirit and celebrate life.